nocturn9x/nimd/README.md

 ```
 [Logging]
 level   = info            # Levels are: trace, debug, info, warning, error, critical, fatal
 logFile = /var/log/nimd   # Path to log file

 [Filesystem]
 autoMount      = true                                      # Automatically parses /etc/fstab and mounts disks
 autoUnmount    = true                                      # Automatically parses /proc/mounts and unmounts everything on shutdown
 fstabPath      = /etc/fstab                                # Path to your system's fstab (defaults to /etc/fstab)
-createDirs     = /path/to/dir1, /path/to/dir2            # Creates these directories on boot.
+createDirs     = "/path/to/dir:perms,"                     # Creates these directories with the given permissions on boot.
 Empty to disable
-createSymlinks = /path/to/symlink:/path/to/dest, ...     # Creates these symlinks on boot.
+createSymlinks = "/path/to/symlink:/path/to/dest,"         # Creates these symlinks on boot.
 Empty to disable

 [Misc]
 controlSocket        = /var/run/nimd.sock    # Path to the Unix domain socket to create for IPC
+setHostname          = true                  # Set to true to set the machine's hostname automatically from /etc/hostname
 onDependencyConflict = skip                  # Other option: warn, error
+workers              = 1                     # Number of worker processes to use when spawning services
+restartDelay         = 10                    # Delay (seconds) that nimd will wait before restarting itself after crashes
+sigtermDelay         = 90                    # Delay (seconds) that nimd will wait before terminating child processes with
+                                             # SIGKILL after sending a more gentle SIGTERM upon shutdown or exit
 ```